-Some roads you travel on will be smooth and easy while others could take up to an hour to cover 1 kilometre.
-There is just no telling what could happen with road, weather, traffic and other conditions that may exist that will either increase or decrease the amount of time you spend on the road so take your watch off, put your iPad away, turn off your phone and just relax.
-An average driving day could take anything from 5 to 14 hours in the truck, it all depends on the day.
-If you are looking to only experience specific destinations and are not interested in the journey, perhaps overland adventures are not for you.
+Some roads you travel on will be smooth and easy while others could take up to an hour to cover 1 kilometre (though this is very rare on this route unless there has been extreme recent weather).
+There is just no telling what could happen with road, rainfall, traffic and other conditions that may exist that will either increase or decrease the amount of time you spend on the road so take your watch off, put your iPad away, turn off your phone and just relax.
+An average driving day could take anything from 4-5 up to the whole day.
+We will stop for shopping, bathroom breaks, photo stops, activities and a whole lot more.
+However, if you are looking to only experience specific destinations and are not interested in the journey, perhaps overland adventures are not for you.

 Some game safaris are carried out using 4x4 jeeps/safari vehicles - see your tour itinerary for details.
 These may be open-roofed or enclosed.
 You must not leave the vehicle or lean out through windows without express permission from the guide.

 Passports should be valid for at least six months after your departure from the country.
 Please do not bring an almost full or almost expired passport.
 Visa arrangements are the responsibility of the traveller, and requirements are subject to change by the local authorities.
 Encounters Travel will not be held responsible if travellers are denied entry because they are not in possession of the relevant visas.
 We therefore recommend you re-check requirements with the relevant embassy/consulate around 4 weeks before travel.